-Help is at hand to get you through the next 14 days.
+Help is at hand to get you through your quarantine.

-Empty airports and extra seats on planes are definitely perks of travel at the moment, but the impending quarantine with kids on landing may be a less than joyous thought.
+Empty airports and extra seats on planes are definitely perks of travel at the moment (if you can travel at all), but the impending quarantine with kids on landing may be a less than joyous thought.
 While most might be staying put this year, some will brave the journey to see family and friends – and no doubt the thought of keeping the kids entertained while cooped up indoors during the quarantine time might seem a little daunting!
 But have no fear.
-A mama who recently went through this with her little one tells of her experience with a few tips and tricks to keep the kids (and you!) sane.
+A mama who went through (home) quarantine with her little one tells of her experience with a few tips and tricks to keep the kids (and you!) sane.

 The thought of being reunited with my husband was at the forefront of my mind, but the first hurdle was getting through the testing centre at Hong Kong airport (here are the full Quarantine Procedures for entry via Airport).
 We were lucky that our flight got in late, and so once our COVID-19 tests were done, we could sleep while waiting for our results at the appointed hotel, rather than trying to while away 10 hours sat in the Expo centre.
 So here’s a recommendation for those coming back to Hong Kong – consider opting for a late flight so the hotel absorbs most of the time while waiting for the test results in a decent level of comfort!